-HUD regulations define medical expenses at 24 CFR §5.603(b) to mean "...medical expenses, including medical insurance premiums that are anticipated during the period for which annual income is computed, and that are not covered by insurance."
+HUD regulations define health and medical care expenses at 24 CFR §5.603(b) to mean "any costs incurred in the diagnosis, cure, mitigation, treatment, or prevention of disease or payments for treatments affecting any structure or function of the body.
+Health and medical care expenses include medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed."